-Horseback riding is allowed on designated WMAs only by permit from the Division of Fish and Wildlife.
-Apply online at www.NJ.WildlifeLicense.com.
+Horseback riding is allowed on designated WMAs only by permit from the Division of Fish and Wildlife and only available online at www.NJ.WildlifeLicense.com.
 Horseback riding permits should be displayed on outer clothing while riding.
-For more information on horseback riding permits, call (609) 259-2132.
+For more information on horseback riding group permits, call (609) 259-2132.